Research Policy Handbook

 7. Specific Projects Which Are Part of a Shared Facility or Service Center (PILOT)

-During a five year pilot period of April 22, 2021-April 21, 2026, MD or PhD-level researchers and staff who are not members of the Academic Council or the Medical Center Line (MCL) faculty may be approved to serve as PIs on projects within the scope of a shared facility or service center.
+During a five year pilot period of April 22, 2021-April 21, 2026, MD or PhD-level researchers and staff who are not members of the Academic Council or the University Medical Line (UML) faculty may be approved to serve as PIs on projects within the scope of a shared facility or service center.
 For this purpose a "shared facility" or “service center” is defined as a center providing critical research infrastructure to the broader Stanford community, as follows: The shared facility or service center must:

 • have an expected duration beyond the involvement of any individual faculty participant,